unlocomqx/shopify-app-sveltekit/README.md

 cd my-app
 npm install
 # Switch to another folder
-shopify create # You can also create an app on partners.shopify.com
+shopify app create # You can also create an app on partners.shopify.com
 # This will create an app and will clone the react app which we don't need
 # Back to the clone folder
-shopify connect
+shopify app connect
 # By now your .env file should be generated
-shopify serve
+shopify app serve
 # Shopify serve will update the urls of your app and will use ngrok to make your local server visible to the outside
 ```